FastComments/fastcomments-docs/src/content/guides/installation-memberstack/intro.md

-With FastComments, we can setup exclusive Members-only commenting when combined with Memberstack!
+With FastComments, we can set up exclusive Members-only commenting when combined with Memberstack!